ColinKennedy/auto_docstring/README.rst

 - Create a way to customize the way that ", optional)" is shown in google style (and other styles)
 - Create another way to customize how default arg values are shown

+- Go through one-line summaries and remove variable names / function names from the docstrings :(

+- Change all _make_line calls to "_make_lines" so that classes can be more consistent
+- make a base-class for all blocks so that other styles don't have to inherit from google-style classes

 Roadmap
  - cross-typing (between args and returns, for example)